Skip to main content

 Steroids

 Eye diseases often cause swelling in the back of your eye that compromises your retina.
-Using steroids, Dr. Ross Chod and Dr. Michael Jansen can bring the swelling down to prevent damage.
+Using steroids, Dr. Ross Chod, Dr. Michael Jansen, and Dr. Zachary Koretz can bring the swelling down to prevent damage.

 What can intravitreal injections treat?

-The intravitreal injections that Dr. Ross Chod and Dr. Michael Jansen uses are designed to reduce the swelling and new blood vessel growth that can develop from a number of retinal vascular diseases, including:
+The intravitreal injections that Dr. Ross Chod, Dr. Michael Jansen, and Dr. Zachary Koretz use are designed to reduce the swelling and new blood vessel growth that can develop from a number of retinal vascular diseases, including:

 • Macular degeneration